 Since 5, KU has been and proudly remains a not for profit organisation

 KU is our place, where we all belong.
 A safe, calm community of children, parents and educators.
 We are very proud to welcome the large and diverse KU family of children, families and staff who experience KU with us each day.
 Side by side, we explore the world through many cultures and perspectives.
-KU children learn it’s OK to be different, and we can all be different, together
+KU children learn it’s OK to be different, and we can all be different, together.

-For more information about the service
+For more information, please visit the service

 At KU, the safety and wellbeing of our employees, the children in our care and their families remains our highest priority.
 This is at the forefront of all that we do, and we welcome applications from candidates who share this spirit.
 It is a condition of employment that KU staff members are required to hold full COVID- vaccination.